-Checkout charts are a useful tool used in x01 dart games such as 301, 501, 701 etc. As they tell you which number combinations to hit on the dartboard in order to double out.
-Starting from 170 down to 2.
+Darts checkout charts are a helpful tool used in ’01 dart games as they tell you which number combinations to hit on the dartboard to double out.
+From 170 down to 2.

-But why 170?
-170 is actually the highest number in which you can ‘double out’ on from 3 darts.
+Why 170?
+170 is the highest number in which you can ‘double out’ on from 3 darts.

 Keeping Track of Your Score

 All professional darts players have two skills in common.
-The first is being able to keep constant track of their score, and the second is being able to hit the required outs consistently.
+The first is being able to keep constant track of their score, and the second is hitting the required outs consistently.

-For you to make use of a checkout chart, your ability to keep track of your score in your head is also important.
-Again, if you’re a complete beginner we’d suggest studying the following scoring zone guide.
+To make use of a checkout chart, your ability to make quick calculations and keep track of your score is important.

 Learning the Dart Out Charts

 Assuming that you’ve mastered the ability to multiply scores quickly, it’s time for you to learn out shots.

 To make things easier for you, we’ve broken down the dart finish tables into sections.
 We recommend you tackle each of the following sections at a time for ideal results.
 So, let’s get into it.